sourceoptics/source_optics/INSTALL.md

 You may wish to return to the Django admin view in the future to add or edit tags, descriptions, and so on.

+This command will be split soon into different commands for github and gitlab.

 Web Interface
 =============